 There are many elements involved in preparing and marketing yourself for employment.
 In this section you will get tips to create an effective curriculum vitae, write a compelling cover letter, understand your social media profile and how to use it to market yourself, how to network, how to budget and plan for your projected associate salary, and finally how to narrow down the location(s) in which you want to live and work.

-A description of actions a new dentist should take once they have obtained their dental license.
+Actions a new dentist should take once they have obtained their California dental license, and regulatory and legal considerations of which every dentist must be aware.

 CDA offers a variety of tools to help you easily navigate the transition into your new profession and your early years.